Tayealem/Tayealem/README.md

 * Bachelor degree in Business Management.

 ## Award ##
-* A recognition certificate signed by the DAL Group CFO and Chairman as a staff of the year in 2014 for successful implementation of
+* A recognition certificate signed by the DAL Group CFO and Chairman as a staff of the year in 2014 for successful implementation of IFRS Compliance Processes and
-  MS Dynamics AX on time and below budget.
-The budget reduction came from my initiative taking the lead role to document ‘as-is’ and ‘to-be’ end-to-end processes using internal resources.
+  Adjustments Project on time and within budget.

 ## Activities ##
 * Facilitated internal trainings on process management and performance reporting in DAL Group Co Ltd.